ReactTraining/react-workshop/courses/electives/advanced-useEffect-concepts/lecture/README.md

+# Notes for Instructor

+## Main Concepts taught

+- Assumes attendees already have a basic understanding of `useEffect`
+- Since `useEffect` has a callback that "closes" over state, it ends up "capturing" the values of that state the moment the effect is created.
+This can be confusing if someone is doing async stuff and uses the state after the async operation and expects it to be the recent state.
+- How to use `useEffect` correctly when other more complicated options might come to mind first.
+- Debouncing async operations when frequent state changes.
+- Phony `useEffect`.
+This requires phony `useState` and/or `useReducer` also since we need to have control over when a re-render happens because of a state change.

 ## Closure Basics

 - The lesson starts out with no `useEffect`.
-Use the starting point to explain how the callback to setTimeout "closes" over `count` and therefore captures it's value at the time the callback is made.
+Use the starting point to explain how the callback to `setTimeout` "closes" over `count` and therefore captures it's value at the time the callback is made.
 Therefore, if you click "Save Count to Database" and then click the "Count" button a few times, you'll get a message after the async save that tries to show what count is, and it shows the "captured" count instead of the most recent count.
 - Refactor so the "Save Count to Database" button sets some state called `saving: true`.
 Then use a useEffect to run when `saving` is `true`.
 The effect will also capture the `count` value.
 See the `.final` for this implementation.
 - Once nice trick is to leave `count` out of the dependency array and then to add it in to see the difference.